 For those athlete who take training seriously, heart rate sensors are a must, whether it's the chest strap or the armband variety.
 In some cases, wearing a heart rate monitor is the only option to track heart rate during workouts: weight training, especially when kettlebells are involved, can't be tracker safely and precisely using wrist wearables.
 Even the best running watch won't be able to withstand the repeated impact of a kettlebell when doing snatches.
 Not to mention, your wrist is going to be pretty bruised too if you wear a watch for kettlebell training.

 For many, tracking heart rate on the wrist with a fitness tracker or running watch might seem sufficient enough but precise readings from wrist-mounted optical heart rate sensors can be compromised by a lot of external factors: the wrist moving too much, sweat, hair on the wrist and so on.

-Best heart rate monitors, in order
+Best heart rate monitors, in order of preference

 The Garmin HRM-Pro combines the best features found in other Garmin heart rate monitors, such as the Garmin HRM-Run and Garmin HRM-Swim, making the HRM-Pro the ultimate choice for – well – pros.
 With the HRM-Pro, you can track advanced running metrics but also swimming metrics when linked to a compatible smartwatch.

 The running metrics sensor also enables the HRM-Pro to estimate lactate threshold; more precisely, using the Garmin HRM-Pro and a compatible smartwatch (e.g. Garmin Forerunner 745), the algorithm can determine the optimal pace you can run a 10K/half-marathon without completely exhausting the muscles.
 Perfect for runners who are not overly experienced in competition and would like to train with the correct pace.
 More on this here.